Jarvis-Consulting-Group/jarvis_data_eng-ignaciosoto04/README.md

-# JIgnacio Soto .
+# Ignacio Soto .
 Jarvis Consulting

 I am a Business Systems Analyst with more than 2 years of experience working closely with business and technical stakeholders, understanding business needs, identifying requirements, and designing and implementing technology solutions.
 I have successfully increased process efficiency and improved decision-making using Macros, SQL, Tableau and Power BI.
 I have experience gathering, interpreting data to solve complex problems, and communicating my findings.
 As for my educational background, I hold a bachelor's degree in Systems Engineering and a postgraduate certificate in Business Analytics and Insights.
 On my free time, I  play soccer, video games, and I like to go to the stadiums to see Toronto FC, Blue Jays, Maple Leafs, and Raptors.